gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Changes to the new configuration and component model
+### Changes to the new software model

-As work continues on the new configuration and component model for Gradle, many changes to the new incubating plugins and types are required.
+As work continues on the new software model for Gradle, many changes to the new incubating plugins and types are required.
 These changes should have no impact on builds that do not leverage these new features.

 #### Removal of `componentSpec` project extension

-As part of work on exposing more of the component model to rules the `componentSpec` project extension previously added by all language plugins via `ComponentModelBasePlugin` has been removed.
+As part of work on exposing more of the component model as managed types, the `componentSpec` project extension previously added by all language plugins via `ComponentModelBasePlugin` has been removed.
-Currently component container can be only accessed using model rules.
+The `components` container can now only be accessed using configuration rules.

 #### Changes to `ComponentSpecContainer`

 - `ComponentSpecContainer` no longer implements `ExtensiblePolymorphicDomainObjectContainer<ComponentSpec>`.
 - `ComponentSpecContainer` now implements `ModelMap<ComponentSpec>`.
 - All configuration done using subject of type `ComponentSpecContainer` is now deferred.
-In earlier versions of Gradle it was eager.
+In earlier versions of Gradle this configuration was eager.

 #### Changes to `ComponentSpec`
-- `getSource()` now returns a `ModelMap<LanguageSourceSet>` instead of `DomainObjectSet<LanguageSourceSet>`
+- `getSource()` now returns a `ModelMap<LanguageSourceSet>` instead of `DomainObjectSet<LanguageSourceSet>`.
-- `sources()` now takes a `Action<? super ModelMap<LanguageSourceSet>>` instead of `Action<? super PolymorphicDomainObjectContainer<LanguageSourceSet>>`
+- `sources()` now takes a `Action<? super ModelMap<LanguageSourceSet>>` instead of `Action<? super PolymorphicDomainObjectContainer<LanguageSourceSet>>`.
-- `getBinaries()` now returns a `ModelMap<BinarySpec>` instead of `DomainObjectSet<BinarySpec>`
+- `getBinaries()` now returns a `ModelMap<BinarySpec>` instead of `DomainObjectSet<BinarySpec>`.
-- `binaries()` now takes a `Action<? super ModelMap<BinarySpec>>` instead of `Action<? super DomainObjectSet<BinarySpec>>`
+- `binaries()` now takes a `Action<? super ModelMap<BinarySpec>>` instead of `Action<? super DomainObjectSet<BinarySpec>>`.
-- Source sets and binaries cannot be removed
+- Source sets and binaries cannot be removed from these collections.

-#### Changes in NativeBinariesTestPlugin
+#### Changes in `TestSuiteContainer`

 - `TestSuiteContainer` no longer implements `ExtensiblePolymorphicDomainObjectContainer<TestSuiteSpec>`.
 - `TestSuiteContainer` now implements `ModelMap<TestSuiteSpec>`.
 - All configuration done using subject of type `TestSuiteContainer` is now deferred.
-In earlier versions of Gradle it was eager.
+In earlier versions of Gradle this configuration was eager.

 ### Maven publishing